 - The graduate scheme require a willingness to be flexible around where you are based in the UK.
 In the future, you could have the chance to work internationally.
 That’s no surprise for a company whose client list reads like a global who’s who – Emirates, the U.S Department of Defense and British Airways for starters.
 Does this appeal to you?

 Think about what Rolls-Royce’s graduate programme offers that you can’t get at a competitor, or even in a different industry altogether.

 Think about what skills and experience you have that Rolls-Royce wants

 Rolls-Royce’s programme descriptions list some essential skills so it would be wise to show off these skills in your answer.
-For the graduate scheme, for example, Rolls-Royce is looking for initiative, collaboration and a creative approach to problem solving, to name a few.
+For the engineering and technology graduate scheme, for example, Rolls-Royce is looking for initiative, collaboration and a creative approach to problem solving, to name a few.